A Beginner's Guide to Windows Shellcode Execution Techniques

 A function pointer is used to call shellcode, allocated as local variable on the stack.

-The PROs The CONs
+The PROs | The CONs |

+No WinAPI calls are used, which could be used to avoid AV/EDR detection.
 The stack is writeable and readable, which allows modification of the shellcode within this memory region.
-This allows shellcode encoding/encryption.
+This allows shellcode encoding/encryption. |

 By default DEP prevents code execution within the stack, which requires to compile the code without DEP support.
-A system wide DEP enforcement would prevent the code execution.
+A system wide DEP enforcement would prevent the code execution. |

 .TEXT Segment Execution